Kathy Sledge: Personal life

-Sledge has been married once and has two children.
 Sledge has been married to musician Philip Lightfoot since 1981 and together they have two children, Kristen (b.
 1983) and Phillip Jr. (b.
 1985).
 Kathy's life with her sisters, after their initial fame, was somewhat tumultuous.
 There is still a genuine love between the sisters.
 As she describes, "all families butt heads and while we fight, we still love each other."